 While this feature was originally called “Bash on Ubuntu on Windows,” it also allows you to run Zsh and other command-line shells.
 It now supports other Linux distributions, too.
-You can choose openSUSE Leap or SUSE Enterprise Server instead of Ubuntu, and Fedora is also on its way.
+You can choose openSUSE Leap or SUSE Enterprise Server instead of Ubuntu, and there is a remix of Fedora available.

 There are some limitations here.
-This doesn’t yet support background server software, and it won’t officially work with graphical Linux desktop applications.
+It won’t officially work with graphical Linux desktop applications.
 Not every command-line application works, either, as the feature isn’t perfect.

 How to Install Bash on Windows 10